Dalton Prejean: Background

 A psychiatric evaluation of Dalton was performed in 1974.
 He was found to be intellectually limited and to have very poor judgment.
-Dalton was diagnosed as having borderline mental retardation, and it was questionable if he knew the difference between right and wrong.
+Dalton was diagnosed as having borderline intellectual disability, and it was questionable if he knew the difference between right and wrong.
 The psychiatrist considered the boy to be "a definite danger to himself and others, and his dream content suggests that it is a matter of accident that the cab driver was killed rather than the boy being killed.
 He is equally likely to get himself killed in the near future."
 The psychiatrist therefore recommended a lengthy confinement, followed by transfer to permanent facilities.
 The juvenile courts had jurisdiction over the defendant until he was 21.
 The doctor's recommendation would have served to keep the Prejean confined until December 10, 1980.

 In 1976, however, another doctor conducted a psychiatric evaluation of the defendant and recommended that he be discharged.
 He concluded that the defendant's values had changed, but cautioned that "suitable conditions (should be) imposed to be sure he had adequate supervision and is going to live in a fairly stable environment."
 That doctor also suggested that fairly rigid probation requirements be imposed.
 On December 10, 1976, Prejean was released to the custody of his aunt in Houston without any probation requirements.
 Within seven months, Dalton was once more under arrest for murder.